 Noongar means 'man'.
 They have been occupying the South West corner for over 40,000 years.
 During this, many communities linked by a common language with different dialects throughout the various regions.
 Within Noongar country there are fourteen different tribal groups, each group have a strong connection to where they come from, living off the land where there was plenty of food and fresh water.

-Noongars would live off the land and lived with the land, Noongar's are to be the custodians of the land and believe the Waagle created the land and all its waterways.
+Noongars would live off the land and lived with the land.
+Noongar's are to be the custodians of the land, and believe the Waagle created the land and all its waterways.
 The Waagle is the central figure in Noongar culture.

 Noongar artists of today are inspired by how the Carrolup artworks have achieved international attention.
 Noongar artists are now painting artworks that show their own struggles with issues that impact upon them.
 Shane Pickett, Sharyn Egan, Laurel Nannup, Athol Farmer, Graham Taylor, Philip Hansen, Peter Farmer, Sandra Hill, Chris Pease and Ben Pushman are all Noongar artists who are currently painting and developing their own art styles.
-Lance Chadd's depiction of a Carrolup landscape imitates his Uncle Reynold Hart's landscape painting.
+Lance Chadd's depiction of a Carrolup landscape resonates with his Uncle Reynold Hart's landscape painting.
 Lance has also developed his own style of artworks, creating beautiful South West landscapes by using gouache on paper.

 Noongar artists are now experimenting in a wide variety of media and modes of expression - ranging from paintings, prints and pottery to photography, digital work and installations.
 Many Noongar artists now see themselves as being squarely in the mainstream of contemporary Australian art, with artists such as Lance Chadd, Shane Pickett and Chris Pease exemplifying only some of the diverse aspects of Noongar art.

 SOUTH WEST NOONGAR ARTS STRAGEY 2019 - 2021